 1976 Hasbro debuts the 9 inch Super Joe line which eventually replaces the 12 inch dolls.
 Many interesting characters are made in the 9 inch series but the dolls are never quite as popular as the 12 inch series.
 In the late 1970's a separate series of four dolls is produced based on the TV series Space Academy using the same Super Joe doll bodies.

-1976 Excel Toy Corp produces an 8 inch doll based on detective Kojak from the TV series.
+1976 Excel Toy Corp produces an 8 inch doll based on detective Kojak from the TV series of the same name.
 The doll is available in two different outfits.

 1976 Remco produces the McDonaldland character doll series which has both 6 inch and 7.5 inch dolls.
 Each doll, with exception of Grimace, has a lever on the back to control the doll's head.
 In 2008 Huckleberry Toys reissued the dolls without the lever on the back.